dbridges/mea-tools/README.md

 - PyOpenGL

 Typically it is easiest to install Anaconda Python 3.4 to obtain these packages.

-## Installation

-#### Windows
-Windows users can [download the Windows executable](http://mea-data.s3.amazonaws.com/MEA_Tools.zip) containing precompiled versions of the [GUI programs](#mea-viewer) MEA Viewer and MEA Tools.
-This executable comes with Python and all required libraries, so no additional dependencies are needed.
-After downloading, unzip the folder to a suitable location.
-[MEAViewer.exe](#mea-viewer) provides an interface to the MEA Viewer tool described below, [MEATools.exe](#mea-tools-gui) provides an interface to the spike detection and sorting routines.
-If you need access to the pymea Python module please follow the instructions for a Full Installation below.

-#### Full Installation
-Follow these instructions if you want access to the pymea module for your own python programming, or if you are on Mac or Linux.

 Clone the repository to a suitable directory: